ludamad/goquery/README.md

 Goquery (tentative repo title)
 -
 Undergraduate computer science project at UOIT, year 2013-2014.
-Goquery intends to be a tool or set of small tools, time permitting.

-Currently in progress is a DSL for traversing Go sourcecode.

 Disclaimer:
 -

-**What follows is an incomplete and speculative specification for a language still heavily under development.
-There is no warranty that any described feature actually exists.**
+**What follows is an incomplete specification while the language was still heavily under development.
+There is no warranty that any described feature actually exists.
+If you have interest in the project and want to read something up-to-date, I would recommend skimming the thesis. **

 GoAL: Go Analysis Language
 =